HowToFix12342/Kidizoom-Unleashed-CFW/UPDATES.md

 # Kidizoom Unleashed Updates
 Welcome to the Kidizoom Unleashed updates page!
-Here, you’ll find the latest news and developments about our jailbreak project for the VTech Kidizoom Watch (DX2) and Kidizoom Camera 5.0.
+Here, you’ll find the latest news and developments about our jailbreak project.

 Latest Update
 August 31, 2024

-New Progress: We have successfully dumped and analyzed the firmware from both the Kidizoom Watch and Camera.
+New Progress: We have successfully dumped and analyzed the firmware from both the Kidizoom Watch.
 This gives us a solid foundation for developing custom firmware.
 Current Focus: Our team is working on creating tools like App Injector and CFWInstaller.
 These will be essential for installing and updating custom firmware once it’s ready.
 Challenges: We’ve encountered issues with firmware updates being applied automatically through certain apps.
 We’re investigating ways to mitigate this while ensuring a smooth experience for users.